| Cue stories abound from the early days of

 each night kept in a rack.
 This cue was a hand-spliced cue but was simply the

+property of the owners of the organisation.
 John Spencer went away for over two years to

 complete his national service, on his return a friend informed him that the